ropensci-archive/roweb2/content/technotes/2020-04-30-rmd-citations/index.md

 ### Conclusion

 In this tech note we have explained how to use a BibTeX file in a Markdown file generated from R Markdown without using pandoc-citeproc.
-The star of this post was the [RefManageR](https://docs.ropensci.org/RefManageR/) package, that in turns depends on the [bibtex](https://github.com/romainfrancois/bibtex) package and base R functionalities to handle bibliographies.
+The star of this post was the [RefManageR](https://docs.ropensci.org/RefManageR/) package, that in turns depends on the [bibtex](https://github.com/romainfrancois/bibtex) package and base R functionality to handle bibliographies.
-You can learn more about RefManageR functionalities [on its documentation website](https://docs.ropensci.org/RefManageR/).
+You can learn more about RefManageR functions [on its documentation website](https://docs.ropensci.org/RefManageR/).
+We have also mentioned other R packages offering functionality around BibTeX files: [citr](https://github.com/crsh/citr) and [knitcitations](https://github.com/cboettig/knitcitations) for more easily adding references in standard R Markdown documents, [bib2df](https://docs.ropensci.org/bib2df/) and [handlr](https://docs.ropensci.org/handlr/) for converting BibTeX files to other formats.
 If you're interested in learning about yet another workflow involving citations in R Markdown documents, have a look at the Distill web framework wrapped in the R package distill, where [citations handling currently happens via JavaScript](https://github.com/rstudio/distill/issues/45).

 [^refmanager]: McLean MW (2017).
 "RefManageR: Import and Manage BibTeX